KeerthiSankara-git/GradePal/README.md

 ### Adding Adversarial data to the Gradeopt Training pipeline
-In order to test how Gradeopt performs when adversarial data is part of the grader pipeline, use the `/adv_train` folder fron the drive link 2.
+In order to test how Gradeopt performs when adversarial data is part of the grader pipeline, use the `/adv_train` folder fron the drive link 2, and add it to your data folder.
 Then run the gradeopt pipeline command using the following flags -
 ```bash
 python -m graders.gradeopt.pipeline --iters <number_of_iterations> --use_adv_train --run_name <name_for_saving_results>
 # Example command: